 “I ask forgiveness of my sins from Allah who is my Lord and I turn towards Him.”

-“Fasting is a shield against the Hell Fire, same like the shield of any one of you in battle”.
-(Sunan Nasai 311:1)
+“Fasting is a shield against the Fire just like the shield of anyone of you against fighting”.
+(Ibn Majah: 1639)

 When God has presented us Muslims with the opportunity to seek refuge Hellfire and wrath that we will have to face in the Hereafter, then it should be a privilege for us to accept this opportunity and do justice with it.

 A prayer that should be said incessantly during this third and final ashra is:

 In addition to this, one of the most significant nights of the Islamic year is also hidden in the last ten days of the month of Ramadan.
 It is the “Night of Power”, known as Laila tul Qadr, the night on which the Quran was revealed and which marked the beginning of the journey of the Prophet (PBUH) as a guide to the Muslim ummah.